vortex-5/base64image/README.md

 Adds images from local client as base64 string into the source without server side processing.
 You can also add external image urls into the source.

+## Requirements

+This plugin requires the language files from the stock image plugin.
+The Browser must support the JavaScript File API.

 ## Installation

  1. Download the plugin from http://github.com/nmmf/base64image